 13. MNAC “Museu Nacional Art Contemporani”

-14. CCCB Barcelona “Centre de Cultura Contemporània de Barcelona”
+CCCB stands for “Centre de Cultura Contemporània de Barcelona”.

 Arts, Science, Humanities, Technology… CCCB Barcelona, the Contemporary Cultural center of Barcelona offers lot of exhibitions and activities.
 If you would like to have a look at it, CCCB Barcelona is opened for free every Sunday from 15.00.